 How did you first become interested in philosophy?

 In university, I switched out of commerce to pursue studies in political philosophy.
 While there is renewed interest today in business ethics and the social and environmental responsibilities of business leaders and corporations, it was not in vogue then.
 Political philosophy asked the right questions.
 Questions which great minds have turned their attention to for thousands of years, like: What is the best way to organize society so that it brings about human flourishing?
 How can we decide what is right, just and good?
 What frameworks exist to discern whether an action or decision is ethical?
-Why is there so
+Why is there so much inequality and injustice in the world?

 This interest in and conviction regarding the importance of philosophy only deepened as I entered the world of work and politics.
 It was striking to me that in a modern democracy, it wasn’t just citizens that seemed to be suffering from collective amnesia about basic duties, rights and responsibilities of citizens.
 Political leaders and high-ranking public servants, too often, have inherited political institutions and processes for which there is, at best, a lack of appreciation for the fragility and preciousness of our democracy and gravity of our responsibilities.